-- Humanity is one, and people's conditions are globally interrelated.
-"Reconciliation among nations becomes peculiarly urgent as countries develop nuclear, chemical, and biological weapons, diverting their human resources and power from constructive uses and risking the annihilation of the world."
-(Confession of 1967, 9.45) - Peace consists not in the absence of war but in attaining justice.
-Peacemaking involves the responsible use of power to create conditions of justice, freedom, and reconciliation. - The church, in obedience to Christ, must become the agent of peacemaking, working with others for justice, freedom, and peace. - The church bears witness to Christ when it nourishes the moral life of the nation for the sake of peace in our world.
-The church urges "that the nations pursue fresh and responsible relations across every line of conflict, even at risk to national security, to reduce areas of strife and to broaden international understanding."
-(Confession of 1967, 9.45) - Practice of a just peace ethic involves resistance to the powers of self-interest in the world, whether these powers be collective or personal.
-A critical moral task is to move ourselves and our nation from self-interest toward the needs and interests of others, especially the powerless. - Human beings must seek peace with justice, everywhere and in every place.
-While they seek just peace, they are called to employ force in the promotion of justice only as a last resort, and only within the constraints of just war criteria.
-Nuclear weapons can never satisfy these criteria.
+1. Humanity is one and people's conditions are globally interrelated.
+"Reconciliation among nations becomes particularly urgent as countries develop nuclear, chemical, and biological weapons diverting their human resources and power from constructive uses and risking the annihilation of the world."

+- Peace consists not in the absence of war but in attaining justice.
+Peacemaking involves the responsible use of power to create conditions of justice, freedom, and reconciliation. - 3.
+The church, in obedience to Christ, must become the agent of peacemaking.
+"The church, in its own life, is called to practice forgiveness of enemies and to commend to the nations as practical politics the search of cooperation and peace." - 4.
+The church bears witness to Christ when it nourishes the moral life of the nation for the sake of peace in our world.
+The church urges "that nations pursue fresh and responsible relations across every line of conflict, even at risk to national security, to reduce areas of strife and to broaden international understanding." - 5.
+Peacemaking service involves resistance to the powers of self in the world, whether these powers be collective or personal.
+The task is to redefine self-interest toward the needs and interests of others, especially the powerless, and to work for the ecumenical interest.